In the Real measurement mode, we can see all the devices that are connected to our system.

 Image 22: Sync junction system information

-Under KRYPTON section, serial number, hardware, and firmware versions are seen.
+Under the KRYPTON section, serial number, hardware, and firmware versions are seen.
 Also, the firmware upgrade can be done.

 Image 23: Krypton system information